Coming Together for a Fairer, Kinder Future

 Speaking personally, each incident has given me pause for thought on my own life, what are my options and how can I proceed in a way that feels right to me, so I live in accordance with my values and best to honour the people, communities and planet I hold dear.

 After some reflection and time to noodle on this, my decision is to work on the things I can control or positively influence and re-examine my own thoughts and actions.
 I’m also going to choose to turn down the volume on things I cannot control.
 As my mentor and friend Dr Steve Noonan once taught me, there is no value in inflicting the violence on endless repeat.
 That only generates anxiety and such fear that thought and action becomes clouded.
+We must reflect individually before we can stand together.
+And that is where the power comes from.

 I’m making the conscious choice to respond and in a moment as incendiary as this, not react.
 To do so risks extending the reach of hate.
 I choose not to incite or propagate hate of any kind.